Nynuphar/IDEAL-doc/docs/source/index.rst

 Worflow: onboard an ongoing study to IDEAL
 **************************************************************************************************

-This section explains how to create, modify and add patients to a new study.
+This section explains how to onboard a ongoing study to IDEAL: from creating a new study, to bulk import of an existing patient list and how to add new patients to this study.

-This would be the situation for newly-started study, in which patients are added directly from the hospital database.

 .. toctree::
    :maxdepth: 1